josephWoodland/MS2---CookIt/README.md

 # Deployment

 I used multiple branches in this project; the master branch is the main deployment branch which will be the most up-to-date and deployable version of the code.

+## API

+The API uses a individual key to access the API, the key is already saved in the program so you will not have to generate one individually.
+You get 150 calls per day, there is more information in the documentation [here](https://spoonacular.com/food-api/docs/)

 ## How to deploy